-Nonprofit W-2 preparation is basically the same as for-profit businesses, but with some additional considerations based on the type of nonprofit you are (more on that below).
-Like any other business, nonprofits and their employees are subject to payroll taxes even though 501(c)(3) charitable organizations are exempt from paying income taxes.
+Nonprofit W-2 preparation is basically the same as for-profit businesses, but with some additional considerations based on the type of nonprofit.

 Nonprofit W-2 Preparation Requirements

-According to the IRS, all employers must issue W-2 forms to employees each year, including nonprofits.
-Religious organizations may choose to exempt some employees, such as clergy, from participating in Social Security.
 These religious employers need not deduct Social Security tax from an employee’s pay or pay the matching employer contribution.
-However, religious nonprofits are still obligated to collect state and federal income taxes and to issue each employee a W-2.
+However, religious nonprofits are still obligated to collect state and federal income taxes and to issue each employee a W-2 form.

 The deadline for giving employees their W-2 forms is January 31 of the following year.
 But, the date for filing W-2 forms with the Social Security Administration is also now January 31 and not February 28.
 Make sure you give employees their forms in time for review, to prevent errors.

 1. Check Employee W-4 Forms